 Kettle Moraine State Forest Pike Lake UnitHartford

-The Pike Lake Unit of the Kettle Moraine State Forest is in the middle of the Kettle Moraine, a strip of glacial landforms which extends through southeastern Wisconsin to Lake Winnebago.
-This provides for a beautiful glacial remnant landscape of kames, kettles, and eskers.
-The forest is named after the 446-acre, spring-fed kettle: Pike Lake.
-Powder Hill, a large glacial kame, provides the opportunity for a great hike and view.
-Visitors can enjoy camping, swimming, hiking, fishing, picnicking, and much more within the forest.
+The Pike Lake Unit of the Kettle Moraine State Forest is in the middle of the Kettle Moraine, a strip of glacial landforms which extends through southeast Wisconsin.
+The forest is named after the 522-acre, spring-fed kettle lake.
+Powder Hill, a large glacial kame, provides terrific views of the landscape.
+Visitors can enjoy camping, swimming, hiking, fishing, picnicking and more.

 Willow River State ParkHudson